Dr. Wayne Chapman–Putting Patients First

 “My entire family has been there for emotional support the whole way, and my wife has been a superwoman,” Wayne said.
 “Even while nine months pregnant, Chelsea was calling insurance companies and organizing contractors.
 Without her, I’d be lost.”

 Wayne feels grateful every day that his family never let him give up on his dreams.
-After years of studying, learning and working hard—and thanks to a rock-solid business plan and small business loan he worked on with Barb—Chapman Chiropractic has finally become a reality.
+After years of studying, learning and working hard—and thanks to a rock-solid business plan and business loan he worked on with Barb—Chapman Chiropractic has finally become a reality.
 A long, winding road to success!